Prof. Dr. Jai Prakash

 - Dhadhang Kurniawan (since 2016): Nano-therapeutics for the targeted modulation of inflammatory macrophages in liver fibrosis

-- Deby Mardhian (since 2016): Targeted Nanobiologicals for modulating fibrotic microenvironment
+- Deby Mardhian (since 2016): Targeted Nanotherapies for modulating the tumor microenvironment

 Past PhD students